• History

 An Australian conductor, an authority on the operas of Janácek and Mozart, and the comic operas of Gilbert and Sullivan.
 Long associated with the English National Opera and Welsh National Opera, he was the first Australian chief conductor of the Sydney Symphony Orchestra.

-SIR GEOFFREY HOWE (LATER LORD HOWE OF ABERAVON) (1926-2015)
+SIR GEOFFREY (later LORD) HOWE (1926-2015)

 Sir Geoffrey Howe was Margaret Thatcher's longest-serving Cabinet minister, successively holding the posts of Chancellor of the Exchequer, Foreign Secretary, and finally Leader of the House of Commons, Deputy Prime Minister and Lord President of the Council.
 His resignation on 1 November 1990 is widely considered by the British press to have precipitated Thatcher's own resignation three weeks later.
+He was elevated to a life peerage in 1992 as Baron Howe of Aberavon.

 SIR GEORGE MARTIN (1926-2016)